realgjl/r_basic/README.md

 conda install -c conda-forge jupyterlab
 ```

-### Make sure all the components are updated to their latest versions by entering (in your r environment):
+### Again, make sure all the components are updated, in your r environment, to their latest versions, by entering:
 ```terminal
 conda update conda
 ```